-When stress is removed, Cortisol restores to restive levels and your fertility hormones can do their job unhindered.
-Anything that you do that consistently and regularly reduces your stress, for minutes, hours or any time between will bring your cortisol levels down, thereby sending smoke signals to your body that it is a good time to be pregnant.
+When stress is removed, cortisol, adrenalin and prolactin restore to restive levels and your fertility hormones can do their job unhindered.
+Anything that you do that consistently and regularly reduces your stress, for minutes, hours or any time between will bring your stress hormone levels down, thereby sending signals to your body that it is a good time to become pregnant.

 Here are a list of 13 things outside of Traditional Chinese Medical treatment that you can choose from, to reduce stress in order to lower Cortisol and improve your Fertility.

 - Get your “best” sleep.
-To do so, spend some time being physically active during the day, try to adhere to a set bedtime, drink no caffeine after 5pm, avoid bright lights and staring at computer screens for extended periods, after you’ve had dinner, avoid drinking fluids for at least a half hour before bed if doing so wakes you during the night for the bathroom, turn off your phone, and use white noise or earplugs to block out distracting noises.
+To do so, spend some time being physically active during the day, try to adhere to a set bedtime, avoid bright lights and staring at computer screens for extended periods.
+Stop drinking fluids for at least a half hour before bed if doing so wakes you during the night for the bathroom, turn off your phone’s ringer, and use white noise or earplugs to block out noises.
 And if you feel sleep deprived, take naps during the day.
 What is important is that your mind and body feel rested.
 Here is a link to one of the soundtracks I use in my office for relaxation.
 It may help you get sleepy.
 It is three hours long.
-And as mentioned above, if you like TED Talks, here’s one on falling asleep and staying asleep that I thought was unique.
-You may choose to skip to 6:38 for the explanation or 8:27 for the actual technique.

 - Spend some time being physically active.
-Although maximum exercise increases Cortisol, mild to moderate exercise (50% of maximum) does not.
 It is natural for humans to work their muscles every day.
 Sedentary living is a modern phenomenon, and not one of our healthier inventions.
 Yoga, Chinese Qi Gong Energy practice, and Tai Chi are also great ways to get your body moving.
 For reducing stress and Cortisol, Tai Chi has a slight advantage over the other two forms.
 And as a secondary benefit, since your reproductive organs lie between your heart and your legs, using your legs increases blood flow to your uterus, ovaries and fallopian tubes.
 The quality of your eggs is considerably effected by the amount of nutrients and oxygen they receive while maturing.

 - My Favorite Things.
 Have fun!
 Do cool stuff!
-Give yourself reasons to be happy!
-Studies have demonstrated that laughing, gardening, outdoor activities and engaging in hobbies decrease Cortisol.
-I bet you could add to that list.
-Whatever floats your boat!
+Make your own reasons to be happy!
+Studies have demonstrated that laughing, gardening, outdoor activities and engaging in hobbies decreases stress.

 - Be Patient.
-Healthy Relationships are associated with lower Cortisol levels.
-And so it should come as no surprise that the opposite is true when there’s a less than perfect “balance” in the important relationships in your life.
+Healthy Relationships are associated with lower stress levels.
+And so it should come as no surprise that the opposite is true when there’s a less than perfect balance in the important relationships in your life.
 Some guiding principles could include non-judgmental communication, intimacy, patience and affection.
-If you feel like your relationship balance could use some sprucing up, you can open a dialog with an affectionate, patient and non-judgmental appeal to your loved one about being more affectionate, patient and non-judgmental. ( : Easier said than done sometimes.
-But you can begin by leading by example.
-Or if you feel like your partner relationship needs work there’s always the couples therapy route!
+Or if you feel like your partner relationship needs work there’s the couples therapy route!

 - Puppy Kisses.
-Believe it or not, having a dog lowers Cortisol in your body.
+Believe it or not, having a dog lowers stress hormones in your body.
 The bad news is that if you already have a dog, to further decrease Cortisol levels you have to get another one.
 (I’m serious).
-If you’re not in it for the long haul, but you’re looking for a professional low-maintanance companion, you can rent a therapy dog.
-It’s also been demonstrated that being a loving and patient dog owner lowers your pup’s Cortisol, so it’s a double benefit!
+It’s also been demonstrated that being a loving and patient dog owner lowers your pup’s stress hormones, so everyone’s a winner!

 - Only The Best!
-Although we wish to be at our personal best, we can slip into thinking in ways that make that hard.
-Because being at our best is not limited to our outward presence, interactions and actions.
 Too often we stress out about our internal selves, and how we feel about ourselves.
-Although we often minimize our own feelings, our internal selves play perhaps the biggest part of our experience of life.
-Hidden feelings of Guilt, Shame and Inadequacy are common to all humans.
-But like anything that increases our stress, our feelings can keep Cortisol levels high.
-So how do we unload these feelings?
-Therapists say, with practice.
-You can enroll in the school of forgiveness, with a concentration on yourself.
-If you can remember two things when you’re having negative thoughts about yourself, you’re headed in the right direction.
-The two things are pretty simple and are 1. recognition that you’re having negative thoughts about yourself, and 2. if only for a couple of seconds, fully allow yourself to forgive yourself.
+Although we can minimize the importance of our own feelings, our internal selves play perhaps the biggest part of our experience of life.
+If you can remember two things when you’re having negative or stressful thoughts about yourself, you’re headed in the right direction.
+The two things are pretty simple and are 1. recognition that you’re having negative or stressful thoughts about yourself, and 2. if only for a couple of seconds, fully allow yourself to feel without judging yourself.
 Then let your mind go where it will again.
-These tiny positive contributions will begin to impact the negative messaging that you give yourself.
-It takes time and a little mindfulness to keep at it, but think of all the time and work you put into developing the least favorite parts of yourself.
-One thing that you can do that isn’t as challenging as forgiving yourself is to practice forgiving others.
-This will give you a template for forgiving yourself.
-A nice goal to aspire to is to forgive yourself as you would forgive others – you’re worthy of that kindness as much as others are.
+These tiny positive contributions will begin to impact the negative and stressful messaging that you give yourself.
+A nice goal to aspire to is to treat yourself as you would treat others – you’re worthy of that kindness as much as others are.
 Another thing you can do is to fix it if you can.
-If you’ve created a situation that you could maybe remedy if you were brave enough, be brave enough!
-If you’re feeling guilt over hurting someone or making a mess out of a situation because of something less-than-sensitive that you did, or if you feel someone has done something to harm you, be brave and speak to that person calmly and compassionately.
+If you’ve created a situation that you could possibly remedy if you were brave enough, be brave enough!
 And as my mother says, if you meant no harm and it was out of your control, let the universe take care of it.

 - Faith.
-If you are on the God/Allah/Buddah/YHWH/Hindu-squad, then tend to and develop your Faith!
 Prayer is good.
 It’s not called meditation by accident.
-People of Faith have been shown to have lower Cortisol and Stress levels when they are actively practicing.
+People of Faith have been shown to have lower stress levels when they are actively practicing.
 Hallelujah!

 - Bon Appetite!
 Good eating guidelines can be found everywhere.
 The hard part is following them.
 A healthy body produces less Cortisol.
 Sugar increases Cortisol.
 A healthy body produces a healthier pregnancy.
-Obesity and over consumption can lead to gestational diabetes, which can cause your baby to grow too much for the space you have available, creating an emergency situation or a Cesarean delivery.
+Obesity and over consumption can lead to gestational diabetes, which can cause your baby to grow too much for the space you have available.
 So try to eat well, for your own health, your fertility, and for your developing baby.
-Here’s a few pointers and bright spots specifically related to keeping Cortisol levels low: Bananas and Pears reduce Cortisol.
+Here’s a few pointers and bright spots specifically related to helping to keep your cortisol levels low: Bananas and pears reduce cortisol.
 So does dark chocolate, and occasional reasonable sweet treats.
-Reward is a Cortisol reducer – but not too much reward please.
-If you rely on caffeine, Black and Green Tea produce less Cortisol than Coffee.
-Yogurt and Kimchi contain probiotics that help lower Cortisol, but are optimally taken with prebiotics, which include soluble firer that feeds the probiotics.
-The more hydrated you are, the less the concentration of Cortisol.
-It’s also important to stay optimally hydrated for a number of reasons ranging from the production of fertile cervical mucous before pregnancy, to maintaining healthy blood chemistry once you’re pregnant, to making sure your follicles/baby is getting the best blood supply it can.
+Reward is a cortisol reducer – but not too much reward please.
+If you rely on caffeine, Black and Green Tea produce less cortisol than coffee.
+Yogurt and kimchi contain probiotics that help lower cortisol, but are optimally taken with prebiotics, which include soluble firer that feeds the probiotics.
+The more hydrated you are, the better.
+It’s important to stay optimally hydrated for a number of reasons ranging from the production of fertile cervical mucous before pregnancy, to maintaining healthy blood chemistry once you’re pregnant, to making sure your follicles/baby is getting the best blood supply it can.

 - Ditch Google!
 A huge stress comes from searching for answers on Google.
 You want to know what’s going on, and the internet is the source for information.
 Right?
-And we find endless links and none of it leaves us with a lighter heart.
+And we find endless links and none of it leaves us feeling any better.
 We tell ourselves that we will be more in control if we are better informed, but usually the information is vague enough to cause unwarranted confusion and further concern.
 And almost always the information is disseminated by non-experts based on anecdotal events, that is perpetuated from person to person until it’s accepted as fact.
 Rarely does the information that we find assure us.
 There’s a real word for this.
 Cyberchondria.
-In fact you are not increasing your chances of having a baby by spending hours mining the internet for information as your body floods with Cortisol and your blood pressure climbs.
-Too often the information is discouraging and may leave you experiencing more stressful feelings.
-Your progression on this journey will take it’s course just as it would have before the internet was invented.
-Stay off the computer and start noticing your stress levels decreasing.
-It will be hard, but you can do it!
+You will not be increasing your chances of having a baby by spending hours mining the internet for information as your body floods with Cortisol and your blood pressure climbs.
+Your progression on this journey will take it’s course whether or not you are glued to Google.
+If you stay off the computer you will start noticing your stress levels decreasing.